 “Things could have gone very wrong, but they didn’t because of the expertise, the communication…the absolute professionalism of everyone at Tufts MC,” said Sunny.

 Lilian first noticed a spike in her blood pressure at just 26 weeks into her pregnancy.
 After speaking to her obstetrician, Dr. Thao Thieu, she was quickly admitted to the hospital with preeclampsia where doctors and nurses began to monitor mom and baby closely.
 Unfortunately, Lilian progressed to HELLP syndrome, which can be life threatening.
 After collaborative discussion with their care team, Lilian and Sunny decided to urgently deliver their baby at 27 weeks.
 Sophia came into this world at 1 pound, 10 ounces and even surprised everyone in the surgical suite with her very first cry!
-She was then quickly taken to the Tufts Children’s Hospital’s Neonatal Intensive Care Unit (NICU) where she received extensive, highly specialized care for the next 90 days by an outstanding team of neonatal physicians and nurses.
+She was then quickly taken to the Tufts Medical Center’s Neonatal Intensive Care Unit (NICU) where she received extensive, highly specialized care for the next 90 days by an outstanding team of neonatal physicians and nurses.

 At first, Sophia had breathing problems and required intensive respiratory support.
 She was given surfactant, a medication to help her lungs develop, and airway support with a breathing tube.
 She also had a heart condition which many premature infants have called a patent ductus arteriosus (PDA) which was able to improve with medication.
 She required a feeding tube to eat and was very slow to gain weight.
 She later underwent three hernia surgeries with Dr. Artur Chernoguz.
 Three months later, when Sophia weighed 6 pounds, 6 ounces, she was finally strong enough to go home and meet the rest of her family.